catpea/catpea-project/database/furkies-purrkies/poem-1695/index.md

 ---

 A lot of the freedom I feel,
-has to do with the way I steer.
+has to do with the way I stear.

 The way I recurse into thoughts, and what nots.